FAQs¶

 Testability

-pytest is a powerful and popular Python testing framework that we use to test Vero.
-It makes testing various aspects of software much easier than testing frameworks for other languages.
+pytest is a powerful and widely used testing framework that we use to test Vero.

-This same framework is used by Ethereum teams to test the consensus and execution specs.
+The same framework is also used by Ethereum teams to test the consensus and execution specs.

-A robust and extensive test suite plays an important part in protecting against bugs in Vero itself.
+A comprehensive test suite plays an important part in preventing bugs in Vero itself.

-At Serenita, we run thousands of Vero-powered validators and we frequently rank among the best‑performing staking node operators.
+At Serenita, we operate thousands of Vero-powered, bug-resistant validators, and we frequently rank among the best‑performing staking node operators.